 You will need to make about $51.28 per hour and work for a minimum of 37.5 hours weekly to earn $100,000 yearly.
 Since most jobs have a minimum requirement of 40 working hours worth of production, your annual salary will probably work out to more than $100,000.

 Machine learning, cyber security, software engineering, and web development jobs pay well without a degree.
 Other options include real estate, digital marketing, and data analyst jobs.
 Building inspectors, freight inspectors, electricians, rail inspectors, correctional officers, extraction workers, and construction equipment operators can all work without a degree.
+Some of these jobs even allow you to set your own hours.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.